 Each year Early Learning Centers recognizes individuals and groups who work or advocate on behalf of young children in our area.
-There are four (4) honorees each year: Teacher of Young Children in a Childcare, Teacher of Young Children in an ISD, The Robbie McGrew Memorial Honoree and the Champion for Children Honoree.
+There are four (4) honorees each year: Teacher of Young Children in Early Childhood Education, Teacher of Young Children in an ISD, The Robbie McGrew Memorial Honoree and the Champion for Children Honoree.

 Champion for Children Honorees

 This year’s Champion for Children recipient is the Lubbock Children’s Health Clinic.

 The Lubbock Children’s Health Clinic provides the full scope of pediatric healthcare, regardless of income or insurance.
 The Lubbock Children’s Health Clinic is meeting people where they’re at when it comes to healthcare.

 As a medical home for children, they provide immunizations, well checks and on-site labs.
 Alongside the basic services, Lubbock Children’s Health Clinic auxiliary services provide pharmacy vouchers, diapers, nutritional education, an eyeglass clinic, a mother’s milk bank drop, Food is Medicine food boxes, and free counseling for mental and behavior health.

 As the Lubbock Children’s Health Clinic works to eliminate healthcare barriers, Executive Director, Nedra Hotchkins, is working to make sure every child has a medical home.
 She says they’re providing a medical home for children and the things they may need to be the best they can be.